siongui/goef/README.rst

   	// handle error here
   }

-Note that for files in sub-directory, you have also include the path of sub-dir in the filename.
+Note that for files in sub-directory, you also have to include the path of sub-dir in the filename.

+GenerateGoPackage_ method supports embedding symbolic links.
+When the symlink are read, the content of the file where the symlink points to will be returned.

 If the file does not exit, *os.ErrNotExist* error will be returned.